-Statistics published by the Ministry of Agriculture shows that a cultivation area of about 105,000 hectares is dedicated to Crocus Sativus L. plant that yields 336 tons dry stigma.
+Statistics published by the Ministry of Agriculture show that a cultivation area of about 105,000 hectares is dedicated to the Crocus Sativus L. plant that yields 336 tons of dry stigma.
 The Plant belongs to the iris family which has a purple flower with 3 scarlet red stigmas.
-The flowers are harvested in fall.
+The flowers are harvested in the fall.

 One kilogram of saffron only consists of 140,000 threads.
-The whole production is labor intensive which explains the high price tag, making it the most expensive spice in the world.
-The main producing region in Iran is province of South Khorasan in north east of the country.
+The whole production is labor-intensive which explains the high price tag, making it the most expensive spice in the world.
+The main producing region in Iran in the province of South Khorasan in the northeast of the country.

-Iranian saffron looks different and feels different because it has unique chemical structure that provides the color, taste, aroma and medicinal power.
+Iranian saffron looks different and feels different because it has a unique chemical structure that provides the color, taste, aroma, and medicinal power.

 A study conducted on Iranian saffron proved its genetic composition is unique and different from other products.
-The cp-DNA sequences which are efficient molecular barcode for differentiating genotypes showed that Iranian saffron is unique in the world.
-Gene diversity index (GST) analysis revealed significant molecular difference with other products.
+The cp-DNA sequences which are an efficient molecular barcode for differentiating genotypes showed that Iranian saffron is unique in the world.
+Gene diversity index (GST) analysis revealed significant molecular differences with other products.

 There is a reason for Iranian Saffron to be known as the Best in the World.
-It is scientific as much as personal opinion of many people.
-Its genetic and chemical composition is rare resulting in unique color, aroma, taste and therapeutic properties.
+It is scientific as much as the personal opinion of many people.
+Its genetic and chemical composition is rare resulting in a unique color, aroma, taste, and therapeutic properties.

-Persian saffron is the gift of a strong soil which nourishes a beautiful flower with a very unique character.
-It is fruit of the labor of hardworking hands in the dawn.
+Persian saffron is the gift of strong soil which nourishes a beautiful flower with a very unique character.
+It is the fruit of the labor of hardworking hands in the dawn.